 227 Mason Ave.

 Gourmet carry-out for lunch or eat-in.
 Wraps, croissants, focaccia, made to order sandwiches, salads and soups.
 Bistro Gourmet Dinners that are a feast for the eyes as well as the palate!
-Tuesday-Friday beginning at 6 PM.
+Tuesday-Saturday beginning at 5 PM.
 Reservations highly recommended.
 Closed Saturday nights.

 Brown Dog Ice Cream